JackMordaunt/go-nativenotify/README.md

 ## Caveats

-MacOS programs need to be bundled and codesigned for notifications to be allowed.
+MacOS programs need to have a GUI (NSApplication), be bundled into an app, and codesigned for notifications to be allowed.

 Linux programs will get access to a better platform API if sandboxed, such as in a Flatpak.